AI4S2S/lilio/docs/CONTRIBUTING.md

 9. Create a PyPI release.

-    1. Create distribution archives with `python3 -m build`.
+    1. Create distribution archives with `hatch build`.
-    2. Upload archives to PyPI with `twine upload dist/*` (use your personal PyPI account).
+    2. Upload archives to PyPI with `hatch publish` (use your personal PyPI account).

 10. Verify